Blade7unner/Weather-Dashboard/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in a web browser.

+## Search History

+- The searched city is added to the search history.
+- [Specify any additional details about accessing or managing the search history.]

 ## Demo

 [Link to live demo]()